Use our advanced search to filter shows by type, suitability and more!

 Melbourne International Comedy Festival proudly supports the following organisations and their work in making the world a better place for everyone.

-For over 20 years Melbourne International Comedy Festival has been proudly supporting Oxfam's development work around the world through the donation of proceeds from The Gala's live performance and the national television broadcast on Network Ten.
-A glitterati line-up of local and international comedians donate their time and jokes to a one-night-only event of unrivalled laughs.
+For over 20 years Melbourne International Comedy Festival has been proudly supporting Oxfam's development work around the world through The Gala – a glitterati line-up of local and international comedians in a one-night-only event of unrivalled laughs.

 Melbourne International Comedy Festival also supports Oxfam by providing patrons the opportunity to make a small donation to Oxfam when booking tickets for certain shows.

 Oxfam’s partnership with the Festival has helped improve the lives of thousands of people by providing clean water, increasing incomes, improving crops, reducing disease, and securing greater access to health care and education.